NVRC: Neural Video Representation Compression

-While these parameters do improve overall coding efficiency, the introduced overhead is not negligible.
+While these parameters do improve overall coding efficiency, the introduced overhead is not negligible, particularly when the compression ratio of the representation parameters is high.
 Therefore $\phi$ is also quantized in this work, denoted as $\hat{\phi} = \{\hat{\phi}_{quant}, \hat{\phi}_{em}\}$, and entropy coded.
-Here the quantization and entropy coding are performed based on another set of learnable parameters $\psi = \{\psi_{quant}, \psi_{em}\}$, and can be simply quantized into full/half precision as $\hat{\psi}=\{\hat{\psi}_{quant}, \hat{\psi}_{em}\}$.
+Here the quantization and entropy coding are performed based on another set of learnable parameters $\psi = \{\psi_{quant}, \psi_{em}\}$, which can be simply quantized into full/half precision as $\hat{\psi}=\{\hat{\psi}_{quant}, \hat{\psi}_{em}\}$.
 This forms a hierarchical coding strategy for encoding these model and compression parameters $\theta$, $\phi$ and $\psi$, as illustrated in Figure \ref{fig:nvrc}.

 All these parameters are optimized in a fully end-to-end manner based on a rate-distortion objective.
 Here the distortion metric $D$, e.g., mean-square-error (MSE), is calculated between a reconstructed video patch, $V_{patch}=F_{\hat{\theta}}(i, j, k)$, and the corresponding target video patch $V^{gt}_{patch}$.
 The rate $R$ is based on the number of bits consumed by the three levels of quantized parameters $\hat{\theta}$, $\hat{\phi}$, $\hat{\psi}$.